HemaPradeepthi/my2-Gurram/README.md

 | football |  teaches cooperation and team work, helps develop positive social skills | 5-6 hours |
 | Hockey | helps Develop leadership skills, discipline and teamwork in the players | 5-6 hours |

+***

+# Pithy Quotes
+> “Everything is theoretically impossible until it is done.” – *Robert A. Heinleinr*

+>“An expert is a person who has made all the mistakes that can be made in a very narrow field.” – *Neils Bohr*

+>“Science is organized knowledge.
+Wisdom is organized life.” – *Immanuel Kant*